 One example that I have used is Solaar, which is a utility for pairing and unpairing Logitech Unifying Receivers with Logitech peripherals like mice and keyboards.
-Click the Install button below the description of the software utility you want to download and install.

-Display Your System Information

-Getting Started: System Specifications
+Display Your System Information Getting Started: System Specifications

-When you move to a new operating system, whether it's Windows, macOS or a Linux OS that's new to you, it's sometimes difficult to find what you are looking for -- at first.
+When you move to a new operating system, whether it's Windows, macOS or Ubuntu MATE that's new to you, it's sometimes difficult to find what you are looking for -- at first.
 Take finding a list of your system hardware for example.
 In classic Windows, if you wanted a graphical display of the specs for your computer, you right-clicked on the My Computer desktop icon and selected Properties.
-With Windows 10, you click the Windows logo in the taskbar, then select Settings > System > About.
-I imagine neither is very intuitive if you have only ever used a Mac.
-On Apple's OS-X, you select About This Mac from the Apple logo menu to get a dialog box with selections to display at least some of your computer's specifications.
+With Windows 10, you click the Windows logo in the taskbar, then select Settings ► System ► About.
+Neither is likely to be very intuitive if you have only ever used a Mac.

+On Apple's macOS, you select About This Mac from the Apple logo menu to get a dialog box with selections to display at least some of your computer's specifications.

 Linux, too, has graphical tools to display information about your computer's hardware.

 Ubuntu MATE provides system specifications in the Welcome application.
-From the menu, select System > Welcome > Getting Started > System Specifications.
+From the menu, select Menu ► Welcome ► Getting Started ► System Specifications.